mac-can/PCBUSB-Wrapper/README.md

 - `libPCBUSB.x.y.dylib` - Version 0.13 or later _(Latest is Greatest!)_

 #### Linux
-- `libpcanbasic.so` - Version 8.19 PCAN Driver and Library for Linux
+- `libpcanbasic.so` - PCAN Driver and Library for Linux, Version 8.19

 ## Known Bugs and Caveats